Älvstaden - a New District Co-Created with Residents

-Although Frihamnen is located at the very centre of Gothenburg, it will take a long time to establish it as a new urban area, which makes placemaking especially suitable to begin with.
-The physical starting point is right in the middle of what will later on become the first phase of the so-called Jubilee Park.
-The goal is to early on use the space and create activity which will lead to, both in the short as well as the long term, Frihamnen being a place that many have relationship to.
-Several of the buildings and spaces that have been created through placemaking will become integrated permanent features as the project progresses over the years to come.
+Although Frihamnen is located in the heart of Gothenburg, it will take a long time to establish it as a new urban area, making placemaking especially suitable.
+The physical starting point is at the very centre of what will become the first phase of Jubileumsparken.
+The goal early on is to use the space for activities and make Frihamnen a vibrant, attractive location.
+Several of the buildings and spaces created through placemaking will become permanent features as the project progresses.

-By allowing activity, and creating opportunities for it to happen, residents and visitors to Gothenburg can from very early on be a part of making Frihamnen the place to be.
-Activating the public spaces long before the buildings are in place reduces the gap between what is there today and the visions for the fully developed area.
-By using, and taking advantage of, the long time periods leading up to the physical construction phase, an asset is created.
-Some examples of activities and placemaking that has happened in Frihamnen already is a sauna, a floating outdoor pool on the river, a roller derby track, cultivation beds and a beach.
-All of the above is located in the area that will be turned into the Jubilee Park, and there is more to come.
+Creating opportunities for activities, residents and visitors to Gothenburg could be part of making Frihamnen the place to be.
+Putting public spaces into use long before the buildings are in place bridges the gap between what is there today and the vision for the fully developed area.
+Examples of activities and placemaking in Frihamnen include a sauna, a floating outdoor pool on the river, a roller derby track, allotments and a beach.
+All of this is located in the Jubileumsparken area, with more to come.

 The planning and use of placemaking has been a success, helping Jubileumsparken win the 2019 Siena Prize.
 The award is presented by the national architect organisation to promote Sweden’s best landscape architecture project.
 The award’s panel described Jubileumsparken as an inspiring example of citizen-powered urban development and innovative sustainability, a characterisation that perfectly reflects the purpose and future vision for Älvstaden and the centre of Gothenburg.